TobiasSekan/DailyKanji/readme.md

 * Switch to previous test or next test
 * Highlight wrong and correct answers, when answer was wrong
 * Show hint of all possible answers, when answer was wrong (can be deactivated via menu)
+* Running answer timer, when time is over the test is automatically answered wrong
 * Count answer time (separates counter for Hiragana and Katakana)
 * Can show only similar answers
 * Changeable answer count (from two answers up to ten answers)